 only one player remains in the game, this player shall win the pot, or

 two or more players remain in the game.

+(d) If the game being played is Pineapple and two or more players remain in the game, commencing with the first active player to the immediate left of the button, players will discard one card to the Dealer.

 16.3 The second round of betting is as follows: